 · You will develop a deep nature connection practice, learning skills and a personal program to take into your own life and develop positive life changes and better health with nature as your ally.
 When we commit our time and intention, powerful changes happen.

 · We will heal.
 We will grow.
 This will ripple out to our families, our relationships, our workplaces, and ultimately to the world, like ripples from a pebble thrown into the water.

 · Your health will improve.
 It may help you in dedicating this time, energy and intention on yourself, to research the health benefits, and I will teach about these in more depth.
 Being in nature has proven benefits of lowering stress hormones and blood pressure, increasing our immune and cancer fighting cells, lowering anxiety and depression, bringing a mental feeling of belonging and fulfillment, and much more. *See the research tab on my web site to explore the fascinating science behind this.

 · You will integrate the practices you learn into your daily life.
 You will create a deck of cards along the way of this journey, writing up and illustrating the practices that you have learned in our time together that match your character and lifestyle, and you begin to practice integrating them into your everyday life, supported and nurtured by our group along the way.
-You will also create a pebble meditation sack and a living journal, supporting your personal practice beyond these few months.
+Some groups create a pebble meditation sack and a living journal, supporting your personal practice beyond these few months.

 What will it be like?
 Can you give me an example?